bxt/adinfinitvm/README.md

       src/Header.coffee \
       src/Zoo.coffee

-This will continuosly watch the files for changes and recompile.
+This will continuously watch the files for changes and recompile.